Pardon My Scotch: Production notes

-The scene where the Stooges perform while the bagpipes played was featured in the 2003 comedy film, Daddy Day Care.
+The scene where the Stooges perform while the bagpipes played was featured in the film Daddy Day Care (2003).

 Moe's injury

 During the opening scene where the boys are assembling a door, Moe asks Curly to saw a piece of wood for him.
 Curly lays the wood on top of a wooden table, which Moe happens to be standing on.
 Curly then proceeds to buzzsaw both the wood and table in half, with the table splitting in two.
 However, the table split inward on Moe's half of it, and Moe came crashing down on his left side, breaking three ribs.
 He was able to pull himself up and deliver a double slap to Larry and Curly before collapsing.
 Moe was then rushed to the hospital while production ceased briefly.
-In his 1977 autobiography Moe Howard and the Three Stooges (later published as I Stooged to Conquer), Moe incorrectly identified the film in which this injury occurred as Beer and Pretzels.
+In his 1977 autobiography Moe Howard and the Three Stooges (later published as I Stooged to Conquer), Moe incorrectly identified the film in which this injury occurred as Beer and Pretzels, but otherwise recalled the injury and how it happened correctly.

-To avoid additional injuries, the painful footage was reused in 1943 at the start of Dizzy Detectives.
+The opening scene footage was reused in 1943 at the start of Dizzy Detectives.